Mangoo-Framework/Mangoo-Framework.github.io/docs/index.md

       text: View On Github
       link: https://github.com/MagicModules
 features:
-  - icon: 🪄
+  - icon: 🥭
-    title: Magical
+    title: Mango
-    details: So Magical that it's useful and easy to use!
+    details: The Framework most useful and easy to use!
   - icon: 🚀
     title: 100% Optimized
     details: Optimized to make your game the less laggy possible.